qixils/NeoForgeAP/README.md

 the host will provide you with either a link to download your data file, or with a zip file containing everyone's data files.
 Your data file should have a `.apmc` extension.

-Double-click on your `.apmc` file to have the Minecraft client auto-launch the installed forge server.
+Double-click on your `.apmc` file to have the Minecraft client auto-launch the installed NeoForge server.
 Make sure to leave this window open as this is your server console.

 ### Connect to the MultiServer